Volunteer for the Board of Directors

 Much of the up-front, hands-on work that occurs prior to any issue coming to the Board, is done through the work of Board committees.
 The committees take the time to research issues, identify and evaluate options, and make recommendations.
 The Board depends on committees to present succinct information and recommendations upon which it can base decisions at its monthly meetings.

-The Finance and Audit Committee also has duties that are set out in the bylaws.
-In addition to its regular duties, however, the Finance Committee may also take on other projects such as establishing policies and procedures about important financial matters.
+The Finance & Audit Committee also has duties that are set out in the bylaws.
+In addition to its regular duties, however, the Finance & Audit Committee may also take on other projects such as establishing policies and procedures about important financial matters.

 The Nominating Committee recruits and screens potential new Board members.
 Under the bylaws, the Nominating Committee is composed of at least three Board members and may also include Advisors from outside the Board.
 As Board vacancies occur, the Board’s Nominating Committee will advertise for applicants.